-In September 2013, the Accessibility Standards Advisory Council/Standards Development Committee, in its role as the Standards Development Committee, began its review of the Customer Service Standard at the direction of the Minister of Economic Development, Trade and Employment.
-The committee includes leaders from the disability community and from organizations that must comply with accessibility standards.
+The Accessibility Standards Advisory Council/Standards Development Committee (the Committee) reviewed the Accessibility Standard for Customer Service in 2013-2014 at the direction of the Minister of Economic Development, Trade and Employment.
+The Committee includes leaders from the disability community and from organizations that must comply with accessibility standards.

 The Committee delivered its final proposed revisions to the Accessibility Standard for Customer Service in the fall of 2014 for the government's consideration.